-an essay about the colonist propaganda in my childhood nostalgia, originally written for LOVER.
+An essay about the colonist propaganda in my childhood nostalgia, originally written for feminist magazine LOVER.

 As noticed by many scholars before me (eg Burkhart 2020), some of these “red flags” in Frankenstein show striking similarities with contemporary indigenous feminist assertions.
 Think for example about Shelley’s use of the word “savage” which is rooted in a tradition of racist references to Native Others, and also supports arguments of the story as an allegory for the brutality of England’s imperialist “social mission” (for more about this, see Spivak 1985).